degreedays.api.regression¶

 Contains all the

-.- property baseload: BaseloadRegressionComponent¶
+RegressionComponentobjects in aRegression.- property baseload: BaseloadRegressionComponent¶

 The

-object representing the baseload component (b*days
+BaseloadRegressionComponentobject representing the baseload component (b*days) of the regression.

 - property coolingDegreeDaysOrNone¶